Security and Privacy on Generative Data in AIGC: A Survey: Compaliance on Generative Data

 The second one is generation guidance.
 Ganguli \textit{et al.} \cite{ganguli2022red} identified and attempted to reduce the potentially harmful output of language models in a confrontational manner.
 They found that the reinforcement learning from human feedback is increasingly difficult to red team as they scale, and a flat trend with scale for the other model types.
 Brack \textit{et al.} \cite{brack2023mitigating} investigated to instruct effectively diffusion models to suppress inappropriate content using the learned knowledge obtained about the world’s ugliness, thus producing safer and more socially responsible content.
 Similarly, safe latent diffusion (SLD) \cite{schramowski2023safe} extends the generative process via utilizing toxic prompts to guide the safe generation in an opposing direction.

 The third one is model fine-tuning.
-Recently, a new term called the \textit{ablation concept} or \textit{ablation forgetting} \cite{gandikota2023erasing, kumari2023ablating,heng2023selective} has brought a novel direction to the elimination of toxic content in generative data.
+Recently, a new term called the \textit{ablation concept} or \textit{ablation forgetting} \cite{gandikota2023erasing, kumari2023ablating,heng2024selective} has brought a novel direction to the elimination of toxic content in generative data.
 Gandikota \textit{et. al} \cite{gandikota2023erasing} studied the erasure of toxic concepts from diffusion model weights via model fine-tuning.
 The proposed method utilizes an appropriate style as a teacher to guide the ablation of the toxic concepts, e.g., sexuality and copyright infringement.
-Selective Amnesia \cite{heng2023selective} is a generalized continuous learning framework for concept ablation that applies to different model types and conditional scenarios.
+Selective Amnesia \cite{heng2024selective} is a generalized continuous learning framework for concept ablation that applies to different model types and conditional scenarios.
 It also allows for controlled ablation of concepts that can be specified by the user.
 However, the ablation concept's ability to explain the various definitions of toxic concepts remains limited.
+Inspired with social psychological principles, Xu et al. \cite{xu2024walking} proposed a novel strategy to motivate LLM to integrate different human perspectives and self-regulate their responses.

 Lastly, filtering the generated results is also a viable option.
-Stable Diffusion includes an after-the-fact safety filter \cite{safety-checker} to block toxic images.
+Stable Diffusion includes an after-the-fact safety filter to block toxic images.
 Unfortunately, the filter easily blocks any generated image that is too close to at least one of the 17 predefined \textit{sensitive concepts}.
 Rando et. al \cite{rando2022red} reverse-engineered this filter and then proposed a manual strategy that enables content not related to sensitive concepts to bypass the filter.
 In addition, existing toxicity detectors \cite{markov2023holistic,lu2023hate} for real data may be able to be updated to be compatible with generative data.
+This self-correcting mechanism can significantly reduce toxicity and bias.